chukul/cloudctl/README.md

 eval $(cloudctl switch prod-admin) eval $(cloudctl switch dev-readonly)

-# Or without environment variable
+# Or use the shell function (if init is configured)
-eval $(cloudctl switch prod-admin --secret "1234567890ABCDEF1234567890ABCDEF")
+ccs prod-admin

 # Verify
 aws sts get-caller-identity